nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 Fireworks subsystem - zero or one motor to flip the switch for the fireworks

-Still undesigned, in the worst case this will need s control signal for a servo

 | Fireworks |          |       |             |   |
 |-----------|----------|-------|-------------|---|
 | Servo     | Pin Type | Count |             |   |